matthewomccorkle/matthewomccorkle.github.io/_posts/2022-08-08-day_048_name_that_hash.md

 ### 4. **Why use Name-That-Hash?**

-Name-That-Hash is designed to be faster than Hashid and more accurate with easier to understand results.
+Name-That-Hash is designed to be faster than Hashid and more accurate with results that are easier to understand.

 Knowing the hash type of a password makes it easier when determining what options to use in common hash cracking utilities.